 "Military police investigation," Joe replied.
 "It was a suicide."

 "A former Air Force officer.
 He called me last night, said he had a secret that he couldn't keep any longer."
 Joe jerked into action and handed a manila folder to Martin.

 "He worked at Romero – Chemical.
 Found out some things, the company was doing.
 And after what you told me last night at the bar… I thought you should know."

 Martin flicked through the folder.
+Joe prayed no one would notice how sweaty his hands were.
 Behind him, one of the air force men heaved a box into a waiting truck.

 "Are – are we gonna get in trouble for being here?"
 Cary whispered.

 "Shhh!"
 Charles retorted.
 "Production value.
 It's production value."